-- Represent the Council on the Minnesota Freight Advisory Committee (MFAC) and its Executive Committee - Support MnDOT and the University of Minnesota, Center for Transportation Studies in planning the Annual Freight & Logistics Symposium program. - Coordinate with MnDOT on regional and state freight policy directives and Metro Freight Initiative strategies implementation. - Support MnDOT in developing the Metro District Freight Plan. - Provide assistance to the Council's update of the 2050 Metropolitan Development Guide (Thrive MSP 2040). - Work with Community Development Division staff to develop an Industrial Land Atlas as an interactive on-line mapping tool for accessing the Industrial Land Inventory database. - Provide technical assistance to MnDOT in freight project programming and selection processes. - Initiate the Urban Freight Distribution Study consultant study which will examine E-commercerelated freight distribution best practices, emerging technologies, and opportunities to reduce the region's carbon footprint. - Provide technical research and peer region assessments on freight trends or planning initiatives that could inform regional plans and policies, including any ongoing impacts due to COVID-19. - Support integration of freight needs in land use and transportation planning work of the Council and provide technical assistance to local agencies, as needed. - Technical research of peer region assessments on general freight trends.
+- Represent the Council on the Minnesota Freight Advisory Committee (MFAC) and its Executive Committee - Support MnDOT and the University of Minnesota, Center for Transportation Studies in planning the Annual Freight & Logistics Symposium program. - Coordinate with MnDOT on regional and state freight policy directives and Metro Freight Initiative strategies implementation. - Support MnDOT in developing the Metro District Freight Plan. - Provide assistance to the Council's update of the 2050 Metropolitan Development Guide (Thrive MSP 2040). - Assist Community Development Division staff in developing an Industrial Land Atlas as an interactive on-line mapping tool for accessing the Industrial Land Inventory database. - Provide technical assistance to MnDOT in freight project programming and selection processes. - Complete the consultant project Urban Freight Distribution Study (began in 2022) which will examine E-commerce-related freight distribution best practices, emerging technologies, and opportunities to reduce the region's freight related vehicle miles traveled and associated greenhouse gas emissions. - Provide technical research and peer region assessments on freight trends or planning initiatives that could inform regional plans and policies, including any ongoing impacts due to COVID-19. - Manage process to accept and evaluate local agency proposals to add new regional truck freight corridors. - Technical research of peer region assessments on general freight trends.